-- arbitrary waveform generator
+- waveform generator

-- Bode analyzer and impedance analyzer
+- bode analyzer and impedance analyzer

 - digital multimeter (DMM)

-- dynamic signal analyzer (DSA)
+- signal analyzer (DSA)

-- digital reader and programmer
+- chip programmer

-For controlling robots we often use myRio controller.
-More than 10,000 educational institutions around the world use MyRIO for training and preparation for robotic competitions, such as (WRO, FIRST), as well as in the subsection “Mobile robotics” WorldSkills.
-The controller is popular because it has a sufficient number of digital and analog inputs / outputs, built-in accelerometer, FPGA Xilinx and dual-core ARM Cortex-A9 processor, support Wi-Fi, USB port.
-It can be programmed with the help of LabVIEW or C. It is also the “brain” of TETRIX PRIME plus MyRIO.
+MyRIO is a controller that is often used to control a robot.
+More than 10,000 educational institutions around the world use MyRIO to train and prepare for robotics competitions, such as (WRO, FIRST), as well as in the Mobile Robotics WorldSkills section.
+The controller is popular because it has a sufficient number of digital and analog inputs and outputs, a built-in accelerometer, Xilinx FPGA and ARM Cortex-A9 dual-core processor, support for Wi-Fi, USB port.
+It can be programmed using LabVIEW or C. It is also the “brain” of TETRIX PRIME.

 ANALOG DISCOVERY 2